MacBook Air (M2, 2022) vs MacBook Air (M1, 2020): which is best for you?

 We’ve not had a chance to properly test the MacBook Air (M2, 2022) yet, so we can only go by the specs and claims Apple has provided.
 On paper, they look excellent, with the M2-powered laptop offering an 18% faster CPU, 35% faster GPU (now with 10 cores), and a 40% faster neural engine, all while using a similar amount of power, so the jump in performance won’t come at a cost to battery life.

-Thanks to the M2 chip, the new MacBook Air will benefit from 50% faster memory bandwidth and up to 24GB of unified memory.
-The MacBook Air with an M1 maxed out at 16GB.
-That extra memory could make a big difference to people who want to do some heavy graphics editing and multitasking.
+Thanks to the M2 chip, the new MacBook Air will benefit from 50% faster memory bandwidth, and up to 24GB of unified memory.
+The MacBook Air with an M1 maxed out at 16GB, so that extra memory could make a big difference to people who want to do some heavy graphics editing and multitasking.

-The webcam has also been boosted from 720p to 1080p with the MacBook Air (M2, 2022).
-Plus, the M2 chip improves image quality and low-light performance.
+The webcam has also been boosted from 720p to 1080p with the MacBook Air (M2, 2022), with the M2 chip also handling improved image quality and low-light performance.

-However, the more powerful webcam and thinner bezels mean that there’s a visible "notch" that surrounds the webcam, and drops down into the menu bar.
-This is the same as the notch found in the MacBook Pro 14-inch (2021) and MacBook Pro 16-inch (2021), and when it debuted with those MacBooks, it proved divisive.

-Overall, while we’ll reserve judgment until we get in the MacBook Air (M2, 2022) in for review, where we’ll really put it through its paces, it seems like it’s going to offer a big improvement over the MacBook Air (M1, 2020), which was no slouch in the performance stakes.

 MacBook Air (M2, 2022) vs MacBook Air (M1, 2020): Which is right for you?